tinkeros/TinkerOS/USBBoot/README.md

 # Bootable USB and MemDisk versions of TinkerOS

+### Note: These versions boot TinkerOS to a RAM disk in memory which allows you to try it without having to install it.
+Because of this you can make changes and try them, but they are not saved anywhere and are lost upon rebooting.

 ### Testing USB boot / MemDisk images with QEMU
 - Download memdisk (this folder, same version that is shipped with Clonezilla), TinkerOS release MemDisk ISO and USB image file.
 - Download example QEMU test scripts from this folder:

 emu_std_memdisk - Tests booting TinkerOS using QEMU without any drives attached!

-emu_std_usb - Tests booting TinkerOS from a raw drive image which could be written to a USB flash drive and also boots bare metal on some machines.
+emu_std_usb - Tests booting TinkerOS from a raw drive image which could be written to a USB flash drive and also boots bare metal on some machines.  *Note that the USB disk image is also the 1st hard drive image so if you try installing you'll overwrite your USB image file*

 ### Writing Raw Disk Image to a USB drive (Linux)
 - Download a released TinkerOS USB disk image file.